devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 runServerJava("devonfw/workspaces/main/jump-the-queue/java/jtqj/server", { "startupTime": 40, "port": 8081, "path": "jumpthequeue" })

 ##### Assertion information
 startupTime = Time in seconds to wait before checking if the server is running
 port: Port on which the server is running
 path: The URL path on which is checked if the server is running

+When the tutorial should be tested in the console environment, you have to specify a port.
 ***

 ### npmInstall